 Taking a vacation is a luxury everyone should be able to afford.
 But let's be honest.
 In today's economy, we know the cost of a vacation is a stretch for some budgets.
 So how do you enjoy the benefits of vacation without breaking the bank?
-One way to stretch your vacation budget is by taking advantage of the many affordable attractions at the cabin rentals in Helen, GA.
+One way to stretch your vacation budget is by taking advantage of the many affordable attractions near the cabin rentals in Helen, GA.

 You have already made the budget wise decision to rent a cabin rather than stay in an expensive hotel.
 Now, we'll show you how to have a trip to remember and still have money left when you get home.